-- Board approved Health/life insurance program; - Board approved Tax Sheltered Annuity program; - Other State approved deferred compensation plan; - State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; and - Membership dues in professional organizations, when three percent (3%) of eligible members request deductions.
-A professional organization for certified employees is one in which all teachers or administrators are eligible for membership.
+- Board approved Health/life insurance program; - Board approved Tax Sheltered Annuity program; - Other State approved deferred compensation plan; - State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; and - A professional organization for certified employees is one in which all teachers or administrators are eligible for membership.
 A professional organization for classified employees is one in which all members of a job class, i.e. bus drivers, custodians, etc., are eligible for membership.
+03.1211/03.2211